-With the current economic downturn, it is vital to prove L&D value to business.
-We talked with Nick Hindley, an L&D practitioner of over 30 years and a speaker at Best Practices Day 2020 on how to do it effectively and on the powerful examples from his career on the L&D value.
+With the current economic downturn, it is vital to prove L&D value to the business.
+We talked with Nick Hindley, an L&D practitioner of over 30 years on how to do it effectively and on the powerful examples from his career on the L&D value.

 HCM Deck: When, in your opinion, did business start getting interested in L&D?